Research and Exploration

 Assistance granted

-- 90% discount on the non-member rate for room, studio and shooting equipment rental for the purpose of research and exploration
+- 90% discount* on non-member rates for room, studio, and filming equipment rentals

 - Project guidance and technical support